teaching-data-science/intro2ml/chapters/chapter06.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
   <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter06-05-forests-proximitis"> The term "proximity" means the "closeness" between pairs of cases.
-Proximities are calculated for each pair of observations derived from random forests.
-You will find in this chapter that if two instances occupy the same terminal node through one tree, their proximity is increased by one.</a>
+Proximities are calculated for each pair of observations and can be derived directly from random forests.</a>
   </p>
 </section>